SHAKTI (microprocessor): RIMO

-RIMO is the code name of the SHAKTI C-class based SoC that has been taped-out at Semi-Conductor Laboratory (SCL) at Mohali using 180 nm process technology.
+RIMO is the code name of the Shakti C-class based SoC that has been taped-out at Semi-Conductor Laboratory at Mohali using 180 nm process technology.
 The 144 sq.mm. chip has been tested to operate at a frequency of up to 70 MHz.
 The chip has been packaged on a 208-pin Ceramic Quad Flat Pack (CQFP).

 Risecreek

-CREEK is the code name of the SHAKTI C-class based SoC that has been taped-out at Intel's Oregon fab using a 22nm FinFET process.
+CREEK is the code name of the Shakti C-class based SoC that has been taped-out at Intel's Oregon fab using a 22nm FinFET process.
 The 16mm² chip has been tested to operate at a frequency of up to 350 MHz.
 The chip has been packaged on a 208-pin Ball Grid Array (BGA).

 Moushik

-Moushik is the code name of the SHAKTI E-class based SoC that has been taped-out at SCL using 180 nm process technology.
+Moushik is the code name of the Shakti E-class based SoC that has been taped-out at SCL using 180 nm process technology.
 It operates in frequency of 100 MHz and developed along with a motherboard called Ardonyx 1.0.

+IRIS

+IIT Madras and ISRO Inertial Systems Unit successfully designed and booted a 64-bit IRIS (Indigenous RISC-V Controller for Space Applications) chip based on the SHAKTI baseline processor in February 2025.
+The chip configuration takes into account the processing power and functional needs of the devices and sensors utilized in ISRO missions.
+To improve dependability, fault-tolerant internal memory were interfaced with the SHAKTI core.

+IRIS is the third chip produced by SCL using 180 nm process, following RIMO in 2018 and MOUSHIK in 2020.
+The chip packaging process was handled by Tata Advanced Systems.
+Syrma SGS finished the installation and assembly, while PCB Power developed the motherboard.
+Chip design, fabrication, packaging, motherboard design and fabrication, software, and boot were all completed in India validating the presence of expertise and complete semiconductor ecosystem.
+To validate chip performance, a flight test is scheduled.